bklofas/rtl-aprs-igate/README.md

 This docker container receives [APRS](https://en.wikipedia.org/wiki/Automatic_Packet_Reporting_System) packets with an RTL-SDR dongle and sends the packets to the APRS-IS servers.

 ## Hardware Required
 I recommend the [RTL-SDR Blog v3 or v4](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) dongles, they are only a few dollars more than the cheap Chinese knockoffs and they work so much better.

-Currently, you can't specify a device_index (serial number) for the dongle, so if you have more than one dongle plugged into a computer it will randomly pick one to use.
-I hope to add an option for specifying a serial number soon.
+If you have more than one RTL-SDR dongle, set each one with a unique device_index (serial number).
+Use This is an 8-digit number (00000000 or 00000001) set on the RTL-SDR dongle's firmware.
+Use `rtl_eeprom` to program this (instructions below).

+Ensure the RTL-SDR dongle has adequite power.
+If using a hub, check that it is powered

 You'll also need an antenna plugged into the dongle.
 For mobile use, any 1/4 wave mag mount works well.
 For home/stationary use, a J-pole or [quarter-wave ground plane antenna](https://www.klofas.com/blog/2022/quarter-wave-ground-plane-antenna/) works well.